About the Project

 • Working with social workers and social care commissioners to see how art and social policy can better connected

-What do you hope to learn?
+What did you learn?
+What’s next?

 • How to better support inclusive artist development for learning disabled people.